29 Jun 2011: For a good example of the kind of dilemma wine writers have to face, see Chutzpah on the forum.

 Other writers for JancisRobinson.com

 I know I am very lucky that by now I have worked long and hard enough to make a decent income from wine writing.
-The only other person on the fulltime editorial staff of JancisRobinson.com is Julia Harding MW and both of us try to adhere to the same standards.
-She has been selected by Wine Australia to participate in the Landmark Australia tutorial in June, which the odd person (come in, purple pager John Lahart) views as a PR exercise for Australian wine, but I think she should have a chance in a lifetime to learn during that week.
+The only other people on the fulltime editorial staff of JancisRobinson.com are Julia Harding MW and Tamlyn Currin, and we all try to adhere to the same standards.
+Julia has been selected by Wine Australia to participate in the Landmark Australia tutorial in June, which the odd person (come in, purple pager John Lahart) views as a PR exercise for Australian wine, but I think she should have a chance in a lifetime to learn during that week.
 Along with Michel Bettane of France and Brian Croser of Australia, she is going to judge the Trophy Wine Show in South Africa next month – another great opportunity to learn without feeling beholden to any specific wine company.
 She has judged the Wines of Chile Awards in Santiago for the same reason.

 1. Is a desire to experience the world of wine in ways that only a few can and in ways that one could not otherwise afford (i.e. the benefits in the form of samples, events, trips, press junkets, etc) acceptable as part of a career in wine writing (so long as one avoids conflicts of interest and maintains journalistic integrity)?
 Please provide a reason for your answer or some elaboration.